- Data Collection

 stopSession() on the Session Object.

 Starting a Session kicks off the recording of all available sensors and will show a new Session inside the Console.
-More than one session can be recorded simulatneously.
+More than one session can be recorded simultaneously.

 The application makes a best effort attempt to pause all sessions being recorded when the implementing application is backgrounded and resume all previously started sessions when the application returns to the foreground.
 This is done in accordance with best practices for background application usage and privacy.

 By default sessions represent individual recordings.
-However, when starting a Session a ClientSessionGroupId can be set that will then allow sessions to be viewed as group.
-This feature can be useful when tracking different parts of a user flow as a contiguous experience made up of multiple sessions.
+However, when starting a Session a JourneyId can be set that will then allow sessions to be viewed as group.
+This feature can be useful when tracking different parts of a user journey as a contiguous experience made up of multiple sessions.